krishaamer/green-filter-research/research/literature/design.md

 ### Air Pollution {#air-pollution}

+Grounbreaking research by Lim et al. (2022) analysed over 400000 individuals in England, South Korea and Taiwan establishes exposure to 2.5μm PM (PM2.5) air pollution as a cause for lung cancer.
 Bouscasse et al. (2022) finds strong health and economic benefits across the board from air pollution reduction in France.

-Grounbreaking research by Lim et al. (2022) analysed over 400000 individuals in England, South Korea and Taiwan establishes exposure to 2.5μm PM (PM2.5) air pollution as a cause for lung cancer.

 -   Prof Tony Mok, of the Chinese University of Hong Kong: “We have known about the link between pollution and lung cancer for a long time, and we now have a possible explanation for it.
 As consumption of fossil fuels goes hand in hand with pollution and carbon emissions, we have a strong mandate for tackling these issues – for both environmental and health reasons.”
 (Hannah Devlin (2022))

 **Design Implications**: *People live in the polluted areas are so used to it.
 What app to wake them up?
 “You live in a highly polluted area.
-Here’s what you can do”*
+Here’s the TOP 10 companies causing pollution.
+Here’s what you can do.”*

 ## Supply Chains {#supply-chains}